ArtemGontar/solutionarchitect/content/learnings/observability/monitoring-golang-with-prometheus.md

 One of the key concepts in Prometheus is the metric.
 A metric is a quantitative measure of some aspect of our application, such as the number of requests processed, the response time of a service, or the CPU usage of a process.
 Prometheus provides a number of different metric types, including counter, gauge, and histogram, which can be used to track different types of metrics.

-To collect metrics in our Golang application, we can use the NewCounter, NewGauge, and NewHistogram functions from the Prometheus client library.
+To collect metrics in our Golang application, we can use the `NewCounter`, `NewGauge`, and `NewHistogram` functions from the Prometheus client library.
 These functions take a number of arguments, including the name of the metric, any relevant labels, and the help text for the metric.
 For example:

 ```golang
 requestCounter := prometheus.NewCounter(